quicwg/base-drafts/draft-ietf-quic-recovery.md

 Some networks may exhibit higher degrees of reordering, causing a sender to detect spurious losses.
-Implementers SHOULD use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience when losses were spuriously detected.
+Implementers SHOULD use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience after losses are spuriously detected.

 ### Time Threshold {#time-threshold}